A man furiously scratches his back in front of the glow of the television.

 Anyway, the build-up of stress must be a contributing factor in why the itch-scratch cycle occurs.

-I have tried coming in and getting the dinner on and busying myself with other chores but it never works.
+I have tried coming home, making dinner, and keeping busy with other chores, but it never works.
 I either end up itching as I’m doing the cooking or changing my bed linen or I have an itching fit later on in the evening.

-Fingers crossed this could be a possible solution to this problem but, as with all these things where AD is concerned, I feel I need two or three possible solutions to make me feel confident I have full control of the situation.
+Fingers crossed this could be a possible solution to this problem, but as with all these things where atopic dermatitis (AD) is concerned, I feel I need two or three possible solutions to make me feel confident I have full control of the situation.
 If anyone has any more ideas I’m all ears.

 Join the conversation